 Now that your business impact analysis is complete and you have established your recovery time and point objectives, the next phase is to test your continuity or recovery plan.

 The goal of testing the business continuity plan is to determine if the plan will meet your recovery time objectives and recovery point objectives with your existing critical path infrastructure.

 If any of your credit union’s business processes fail the test, either the recovery time objectives or recovery point objectives must increase or additional financial investments in systems’ infrastructure are needed to ensure your credit union is able to meet its recovery timelines and objectives.

 Following these tests, the business continuity plan should be updated to account for these new recovery objectives and changes in your credit union’s infrastructure.

 As the governing body of a credit union, the board of directors needs to know the recovery objectives, timelines and processes for the credit union if it experiences a disruption in its normal operations.
 Management should brief the board at least once a year on the business-continuity test results and any recommendations for improvements to the recovery process or critical systems.

 Effective planning and testing are essential to ensuring that your credit union and its systems are able to come back on line after a distribution or disaster.
 It all starts with the business impact analysis.
 However, this analysis must be tested continuously to ensure your credit union’s recovery procedures, estimates and objectives are realistic and commensurate with your credit union’s systems and complexity.

-For more information on effective business continuity planning, the FFIEC’s Business Continuity Planning booklet, which is part of the FFIEC’s IT Handbook, is available at (opens new window).
+Business Continuity Planning booklet, which is part of the FFIEC’s IT Handbook, is available at (opens new window).